temporalio/documentation/docs/activities.md

 ![Start-To-Close Timeout period](/diagrams/start-to-close-timeout.svg)

 A [Retry Policy](/retry-policies#) attached to an Activity Execution retries an Activity Task Execution.
-Thus the Start-To-Close Timeout is applied to each Activity Task Execution within an Activity Execution.
+Thus, the Start-To-Close Timeout is applied to each Activity Task Execution within an Activity Execution.

 If the first Activity Task Execution returns an error the first time, then the full Activity Execution might look like this: